 If your business is located in Western Europe or the UK, you’re definitely considering nearshoring to Eastern Europe.
-Advantages of this destination are obvious: close cultural affinity, geographical proximity, high quality of software development services.
+The advantages of this destination are obvious: close cultural affinity, geographical proximity, high quality of software development services.

 Any business would prefer to cooperate with an established IT outsourcing provider.
 So, how to choose it?

-Although Eastern European rates for software development are moderate, some destinations have more competitive offers.
+Although rates for IT outsourcing services in Eastern Europe are moderate, some destinations have more competitive offers.
 That usually depends on many factors such as the country’s cost and standard of living.

 In general, the choice of the outsourcing destination depends on the talent pool and its availability, local IT market development and the development cost.
 Let’s consider the six IT outsourcing countries in Eastern Europe – Belarus, Ukraine, Poland, Hungary, Romania, and Bulgaria.

-In 2018, software development services became the second largest export service industry in Ukraine, standing for more than 20% of all exports.
-So it comes as no surprise that the country is home to over 2,200 IT companies.
-The number of IT professionals in Ukraine currently ranges from 160,000 to 172,000 people, according to DOU and Stack Overflow correspondingly, and is projected to reach 200,000 specialists by 2020.
+In 2018, IT outsourcing services became the second largest export service industry in Ukraine, standing for more than 20% of all exports.
+So it comes as no surprise that the country is home to over 2,200 IT outsourcing companies.
+According to State of European Tech, the number of IT professionals in Ukraine is 180,000+, and it is projected to reach 200,000 specialists by 2020.

-Thus Ukraine appears to be much more affordable than the neighboring IT outsourcing hubs.
+Thus Ukraine appears to be much more affordable than the neighboring IT outsourcing hubs in Eastern Europe.
 In case of a big team and long-term cooperation that hourly rate difference can make a considerable saving.

-In Belarus, there are about 35,000 IT professionals working in almost 1,000 local companies.
-As Belarussian domestic demand for IT services is very limited, the local firms offer offshoring services.
+In Belarus, there are more than 54,000 IT professionals working in almost 1,000 local companies.
+As Belarussian domestic demand for IT services is very limited, the local companies offer offshoring services.
 As a result, in 2014, IT services export of Belarus reached 60 USD per capita.

 Among Eastern European countries, Hungary is known as one of the first to have started exporting software.
 Today, many international companies have their offices in Budapest.
 The country is a member of the EU.
-So legislation and political environment are favorable for software companies in Hungary.
+So legislation and political environment are favorable for software development and IT outsourcing companies in Hungary.
+The country houses more than 80, 000 IT specialists.
 In addition, the geographical proximity makes Hungarian outsourcing providers popular for nearshoring among the German-speaking countries of Europe.

 As a rule, Hungarian prices for software development and IT consulting services are higher compared to other IT outsourcing destinations in the region.